 Offsite activities which result in substantial alteration to students’ normal timetable commitment, or require substantial cover, will be discussed by the senior leadership team before permission can be given.
 Cover costs may need to be budgeted where supply is required to cover normal teaching staff as a result of an off-site visit.

 The Educational Visits Co-ordinator will not give permission for an offsite activity to go ahead

-If the Headteacher/Assistant Headteacher approves the offsite activity, the Activity Leader will complete Forms B (visits cover authorisation), Forms C (visits budget) and form D and submit them to the within ten working days to SLT.
+If the Headteacher/Assistant Headteacher approves the offsite activity, the Activity Leader will complete Forms B (visits cover authorisation), Forms C (visits budget) and form D and submit them within ten working days to SLT.

-The Activity Leader will read the Employer Guidance document found in the ‘resources’ section of Evolve.
+The Activity Leader should read the supplementary Employer Guidance document found in the ‘resources’ section of Evolve.
 Please note that this should be read before each offsite activity is organised, as it is subject to change and revision.